pwall567/kjson/README.md

 ## Sealed Classes

-The library will handle Kotlin sealed classes.
+The library includes special handling for Kotlin sealed classes.
 See the [User Guide](USERGUIDE.md#sealed-classes) for more details.

 ## Customization